All students are independently responsible for understanding Ohio Wesleyan’s parking regulations and knowing where they are permitted to park.

 All parking permits are non-transferable.
 Vehicles with fictitious or altered permits, or permits not registered to the specific vehicles on which they are displayed, will be immobilized, or towed, and impounded at the owner’s expense.
-Any student bringing a vehicle to campus must purchase an OWU parking permit, even if the vehicle is parked off campus.
+Any student parking on OWU property must purchase a parking permit.

 Student Parking Permits

-Any student (residential, non-residential, or commuter) bringing a vehicle (automobile, motorcycle, scooter, etc.) to Delaware during an academic year must register the vehicle and properly display an OWU parking permit at all times on and off campus.
+Any student (residential, non-residential, or commuter) bringing a vehicle (automobile, motorcycle, scooter, etc.) to Delaware during an academic year and parking on OWU property must register the vehicle and properly display an OWU parking permit at all times.

 - Series A (all access) parking permits are available to OWU faculty and staff only; however, students with permanent or temporary mobility impairments/disabilities may qualify.
 Written documentation from health services is required.
 Vehicles with A permits may be parked in any designated A, B, or C space, except as otherwise designated.

-- Series B parking permits are available to all students.
-The cost of a B parking permit is $175 for the full year.
+- Series B parking permits are available to Sophomore, Junior, and Senior students only.
+The cost of a B parking permit is $175.00.
+(Beginning Spring semester the price is reduced to $87.50.)
 Having a B permit does not ensure that students will be able to park in the residential lot where they live.
-Vehicles with B permits may be parked in any designated B or C space, except as otherwise designated.
+Vehicles with B permits may be parked in any designated B, C, or D space, except as otherwise designated.

-- Series C parking permits are available to all students and provide remote campus parking at minimal cost.
-C locations include the Jay Martin Soccer Complex, Meek Aquatics and Recreation Center, Haycock Hall, and designated spaces on the far west side of Williams Drive.
-The cost of a C permit is $15.
+- Series D parking permits are available to all students and provide remote campus parking.
+Locations include the Jay Martin Soccer Complex, Meek Aquatics and Recreation Center, and Haycock Hall.
+D permits are free of charge.

 - Permit application must be completed online at: https://www.tocite.net/owu/viewpermit